 LLB(Hons) Cant, LLM, PhD Cambridge

-Dr Moreham joined the Law Faculty at Victoria of Wellington in 2006.
-She was formerly a permanent Fellow and Lecturer in Law at Gonville and Caius College, University of Cambridge.
+Before joining the Law Faculty at Victoria of Wellington in 2006, Dr Moreham was a permanent Fellow and Lecturer in Law at Gonville and Caius College, University of Cambridge.
 She also completed her Masters and PhD at Caius under the supervision of the late Tony Weir (the former funded by a Commonwealth Scholarship and the latter by a Tapp Studentship and Ethel Benjamin Award).
 Before leaving for Cambridge in 1998, she completed an Honours degree at the University of Canterbury and worked as a judge’s clerk at the New Zealand Court of Appeal.

 - Law of Privacy